 - Buy breast-feeding

 cream, extra pillows, and nursing bras.
 Find out about breast pumps, too.

 - Get ready for the feeding.
 Be calm and

 relaxed, and try not to be distracted.
-Also, have water or juice nearby and two or three pillows to help support your baby while he or she is nursing.
+Get some water or juice for yourself.
+And have two or three pillows to help support your baby while he or she is nursing.

 - Find a breast-feeding